Hindu rate of growth: Comparison

 South Korea received much higher U.S aid and foreign investment when compared to India.
 South Korea, similar to India was also forced to adopt IMF and World Bank imposed reforms during the 1997 Asian Financial crisis.

 Comparing economic performance between India and South Korea is a complex task that requires consideration of historical, political, and economic contexts.
 While South Korea did adopt a more market-oriented model of development, the government still played an active role in shaping and directing economic growth through targeted investments and support for key industries and companies.
 India, on the other hand, pursued a more mixed economy model with less external support.

-China kept a significant part of its economy under state control even after reform and opening up despite receiving criticism from liberal institutions.
+China kept a significant part of its economy under state control even after the reform and opening up despite receiving criticism from liberal institutions.
 However, despite such policies Chinese economy grew at a much higher pace than India's, overtaking Japan in 2010.

 Pakistan meanwhile, despite implementing liberal reforms under Pervez Musharraf experienced lower economic growth compared to India.

 Therefore, the economic performance of a country is influenced by a multitude of factors, and not solely determined by its GDP per capita.
 Factors such as bureaucracy, state control, and red tape are often cited as potential hindrances to economic development, but a simplistic view that reduces complex factors to simple buzzwords may fail to accurately capture the complete picture of a country's economic performance.